testflows/TestFlows-WebSite/source/handbook/index.md

 # Differentiating Features

-**{% testflows %}** has the following differentiating features that makes it stand out from a plenty of other open and closed source test frameworks.
+**{% testflows %}** has the following differentiating features that make it stand out from plenty of other open and closed source test frameworks.

 <div class="heading-h2">Flexible</div>

 The framework has many advanced features but it allows you to use only the pieces that you need.
-For example, if you don't want to use requirements you don't have to or if you don't want to break your tests into steps or using behavior driven step keywords that is perfectly fine.
+For example, if you don't want to use requirements you don't have to, or if you don't want to break your tests into steps or use behavior driven step keywords, that is perfectly fine.
 At the heart, it is just a collection of Python modules so you are always in control and you are not forced to use anything that you don't need.